Liza Goddard: Career

-Goddard was one of the 'explorers' who were 'evaporated' in a (now missing) episode of the BBC science fiction quiz programme The Adventure Game (1980), played a space pirate in the Doctor Who story Terminus (1983), and appeared in Roll Over Beethoven (1985), opposite Nigel Planer.
-She played Barbara Colport in the Tales of the Unexpected (TV series) episode (9/6) "Wink Three Times" (1988).
-She also played a humanist in the 1988 biographical film Testimony, starring Ben Kingsley.
+Goddard played a humanist in the 1987 biographical film Testimony, starring Ben Kingsley.

+The following year, she played Barbara Colport in the Tales of the Unexpected (TV series) episode #9.6 "Wink Three Times" (1988).
 She then appeared in Woof!, a Children's ITV programme first broadcast in 1989.
 Her third husband, producer and director David Cobham, created this series.
-She had earlier appeared in the TV adaptation of Brendon Chase, also produced and directed by Cobham.
+She had earlier appeared in the TV adaptation of Brendon Chase (1981), also produced and directed by Cobham.

-For many years, she was also the female team leader on the long-running quiz/panel show Give Us A Clue, replacing Una Stubbs in the role.

-She was the subject of This Is Your Life in 1984 when she was surprised by Eamonn Andrews at the Ambassador's Theatre in London.
+She was the subject of This Is Your Life in 1984 when she was surprised by Eamonn Andrews at the Ambassador's Theatre in London for the shows recording nearby, at the Regent Theatre.
+Between 1988-92, she was the female team leader on the long-running quiz/panel show Give Us A Clue, replacing Una Stubbs in the role.

-Goddard appeared as Laurel Manasotti in the ITV sitcom That's Love.
+In 1990, Goddard appeared as Laurel Manasotti in the ITV sitcom That's Love.

-She later had a recurring role as Philippa Vale in Bergerac (featuring in four series between 1984 and 1989) and alongside Dawn French and Catherine Tate in Wild West (2002).
+Goddard appeared as Gilly in Wild West (2002), alongside Dawn French and Catherine Tate.
 In 2007 she appeared in the Midsomer Murders episode "A Picture of Innocence", reuniting her with Bergerac star John Nettles.
 In 2012 she had a cameo role in the all-star comedy film Run for Your Wife, and in 2013 she toured with the official Agatha Christie Theatre Company in Go Back for Murder, an adaptation of the book Five Little Pigs.

 In September 2016, Goddard played the guest role of Gloria Francis in the BBC1 drama series Casualty.
+In March 2023 she again appeared in Casualty, this time playing Christine Robinson in the series 37 episode "No Regrets".
+In July 2023 Goddard was announced as taking the role of Dotty Otley in a national tour of Michael Frayn's farce Noises Off, directed by Lindsay Posner, following its run at the Phoenix Theatre, London.

+Selected filmography

 Personal life

-Goddard's first marriage was to future Doctor Who actor Colin Baker.
-She also dated former Doctor Who companion Frazer Hines (who later appeared with Baker in the story "The Two Doctors").
-Prior to marrying Baker, she had a son, Thom, from another relationship.
+Goddard's first marriage was to Doctor Who actor Colin Baker.

-In 1981 she married pop star Alvin Stardust.
-Goddard's daughter from her marriage with Stardust, Sophie Jewry, was critically injured at the age of two months after she fell down a set of stairs and suffered a severe fracture of the skull.
-She later recovered from her injuries.
+In 1981 she married Bernard William Jewry, the pop star Alvin Stardust.

 Goddard's third marriage was to producer and director David Cobham.

+In 2004, Goddard was locked in a giant kennel with MPs Paul Burstow, Evan Harris and Ivan Henderson and BBC Newsround presenter Lizzie Greenwood, TV presenter Liz Bonnin and DJ Becky Jago in a stunt to launch the annual RSPCA Week to raise awareness and funds.

-She lives near Dereham, Norfolk and also works with the RSPCA, amongst other charities.
-She suffered, and recovered from, breast cancer in 1997.
+As of 2021, she lives near Dereham, Norfolk, and also works with the RSPCA, amongst other charities.
+She recovered from breast cancer in 1997.
+She has two children.